danjulio/lepton/ESP32/DesktopApp/readme.md

 * Display Units - Allows setting the unit display used throughout the main window.
 * Stream Rate - Allows setting the requested stream rate from the camera when streaming is enabled (fastest possible rate down to one image every five minutes)
 * Update Camera Clock - Causes the application to set the camera's built-in clock to the current computer time on each connection.
 The clock is used to timestamp images.
+* Scale Display using Bilinear interpolation - Uses an algorithm that results in a slightly smoother image as it is increased from the camera's native 160x120 pixel resolution.
+De-selecting this uses a much faster algorithm that will work better on slower computers and when resizing the image at the cost of some smoothness.
 * Export Resolution - Sets the size of an exported image (160x120 pixels to 640x480 pixels) and specifies if only the image or the image plus additional information is rendered to the exported file.
 * Download Folder - Sets the default folder for downloaded/saved images.